 Today we present the third article in our Connecting for Change series, TechSoup Canada’s deep dive into all things online volunteering.
-So far we’ve looked at the many ways volunteers are lending a virtual hand these days, and offered a series of guiding questions to help prospective volunteers zoom in on the right opportunity for them.
 In today’s post, we explore online volunteering from the perspective of nonprofit organizations with a round-up of tips and recommendations to get started attracting, collaborating, and managing teams of online volunteers.

 Step 1: Identify the Opportunity